philippzhuravlev/event-aggregator/README.md

 - View basic interest / going counts & simple recent views.
 - Have event details auto‑sync from Facebook within ≤15 minutes of changes (once sync service is live).

-## Challenges

-- Facebook Graph API access limited: only pages where we hold admin/editor access are queryable without full App Review; strategy is to (1) use mock pages, (2) invite actual page admins to grant scoped access, (3) request permissions incrementally.
-Scraping is intentionally avoided due to fragility and legal risk.
-- Privacy / GDPR: MVP stores minimal or no personal data; if later storing preferences or notification channels, we will implement export & deletion plus a clear privacy policy and (if needed) cookie/localStorage consent dialog.
-- Non‑commercial student project: lowers compliance surface but we still document data flows for review.

 ## Team

 Or "TonkaProductions".
 Note that all contribute code.